Caroline Graham Hansen: Honours

 In 2012, Hansen was awarded the Statoil Talent Award of the Year award, where the NFF and TV2 recognize Norway's single most talented male and female footballers of that year.
 She was awarded 50,000 kroner for her win, which she chose to donate to Stabæk.

 In 2019, Hansen earned a nomination at that year's The Best FIFA awards, most notably for her performances with Norway at the 2019 FIFA Women's World Cup.
 She finished in 12th place alongside Sam Kerr with zero overall points.
 The following year, she was nominated for the award again, finishing 8th place with 15 points, the same amount as Barcelona teammate Jenni Hermoso.

 In 2019, after her seasons for both club and country, she was named #13 in that year's GOAL50, an annual list of the 25 best male and female footballers awarded by online football publication GOAL.
 In 2020, Hansen rose seven places to #6 for GOAL50.
 She was also a nominee for the 2020 UEFA Team of the Year.

 In 2018, Hansen made it to The Guardian's first list of The 100 Best Female Footballers In The World, coming in at #20.
 Hansen moved up 5 places to #15 in 2019, and the following year, she moved up 7 places as the 8th-best female footballer in the world.

 Hansen has been nominated as a FIFA FIFPro Women's World11 finalist twice, once in 2019 and again in 2020.

+In 2024 Hansen for the first time was nominated in the Ballon d'Or Féminin.
+She was ranked number two, only beaten by club mate and 2023-winner Aitana Bonmatí.